Dana Diehl is the author of OUR DREAMS MIGHT ALIGN (Splice UK, 2018) and TV GIRLS (New Delta Review, 2018).

-Her collaborative short story collection, THE CLASSROOM, is forthcoming from Gold Wake Press in early 2019.
+Her collaborative short story collection, THE CLASSROOM, was published with Gold Wake Press in January 2019.

 Dana earned her BA in Creative Writing from Susquehanna University.
 She received her MFA in Creative Writing at Arizona State University.

 Dana has served as editor-in-chief of Hayden’s Ferry Review and The Susquehanna Review.
 She is a Blog Interviewer for The Collagist.
 She has taught Composition, Creative Writing, and Humanities at Arizona State University, Florence Prison, the National University of Singapore, and BASIS Primary.